 How It Works

-Critically, verifies that perpendicular lines or curves connect to both parallel lines — this distinguishes a genuine paired-pipe corridor from two unrelated pipes that happen to be parallel
+The mapper searches for nearby parallel lines that are equal in length and center-aligned.
+Critically, it verifies that perpendicular lines or curves connect to both parallel lines — this distinguishes a genuine paired-pipe corridor from two unrelated pipes that happen to be parallel.

 Why Perpendicular Lines Are Required

-The perpendicular-line check is essential to avoid false positives.
-Without it, any two nearby parallel pipes (which are extremely common in P&IDs) would be incorrectly connected.
+Without the perpendicular-line check, any two nearby parallel pipes (which are extremely common in P&IDs) would be incorrectly connected.
 The perpendicular connectors prove that the two lines form an intentional rectangular structure.

 🏭 11.
 Inline Assets on Line (Plant 3D only)